nilmtk/nilm_metadata/docs/source/metadata.rst

   (e.g. 'LED')
 * object names of specific makes and models are uppercase with a tilde to separate the manufacturer from the model e.g. `Samsung~RSU1R`
+* category names are lowercase with spaces
+* ambersands are replaced with 'and'